aphiria/aphiria.com/README.md

 ### Configuring Multiple Clusters in kubectl

-Kubectl lets you configure multiple clusters (eg your DigitalOcean and minikube clusters).
+kubectl lets you configure multiple clusters (eg your DigitalOcean and minikube clusters).
 To do so, download the kubeconfig file from the DigitalOcean cluster.

 > **Note:** If using WSL2, copy it to your _~/_ directory and name it _digitalocean.yml_.